-Sharing advice after overcoming COVID-19
+Oconto Falls man shares advice after overcoming COVID-19

 He says plasma he received from people who’ve overcome the virus made a huge difference.

-“They injected 10ccs into your I-V and a day and a half later it’s just like, oxygen just went right up and I felt really good,” says Jeske.
+“They injected 10ccs into your IV and a day-and-a-half later it’s just like, oxygen just went right up and I felt really good,” says Jeske.

 Finally feeling almost back to normal now, Jeske is urging all of his friends and customers to get tested right away if they’re not feeling well.

-“Hell of a lot more respect for the power of the virus, my doctor was very good and he says, everything is new, this is all 6-8 month stuff, and he said it affects everybody differently, I’m waiting for 100-degree temperature and headaches and it never came.
-If you’re weak and stuff go get tested right way, I could have saved a lot of problems if I went right away,” says Jeske.
+“Hell of a lot more respect for the power of the virus," says Jeske.
+“My doctor was very good, and he says everything is new, this is all 6-8 month stuff, and he said it affects everybody differently.
+I’m waiting for 100 degree temperature and headaches and it never came.
+If you’re weak and stuff, go get tested right way.
+I could have saved a lot of problems if I went right away.”

 Copyright 2020 WBAY.
 All rights reserved.